Our Chapter's History

 Assistance League of

-Pictures and emails may be found on the “OUR BOARD” page.
+Pictures of our board may be found on the “OUR BOARD” page.
 Click here.

 Assistance League volunteers transforming the lives of children and adults through community programs.

 Essential needs are met in our community and families flourish.